MidPhase is cheap.

 Do We Recommend MidPhase?

 There are serious questions to consider prior to signing up with MidPhase.
-Primarily, speed.
-But also the money back guarantee and security features.
+Primarily – speed.
+But also the money-back guarantee and security features.

-However, if you’re looking for a quick, cheap option with good uptime and support, MidPhase might be worth a roll of the dice.
+Despite that, if you’re looking for a quick, cheap option with good uptime and support, MidPhase might be worth a roll of the dice.
 In this case, we kinda recommend them.